michael-collins/feeling-responsive/collections/_assignments/project-1.md

 **Project theme:** "Eureka!"

-For this project theme, you are asked to visually describe a solution to solve something.
-Explore ideas that include literal blueprints for success, humorous parodies of failures, or the sometimes harsh realities depicting the consequences of poorly conceived solutions.
-Consider what you are interests you, or consider what is important to you.
+For this project theme, you are asked to present a solution to problem, or a non-solution to a problem.
+That is not to say, your presented solution does not have to depict a successful, efficient, or logical outcome.
+While your ideas can include successes, they can also be humorous parodies of failures or the sometimes harsh realities depicting the consequences of poorly conceived solutions.
+Consider what interests you, or what is important to you.
 What scenarios do you care about, notice, or otherwise contemplate?
 These could include social issues in culture, politics, economics, the environment, or personal experiences and events.

-Cartoonist, Rube Goldberg, finds the most indirect way to solve the most mundane of challenges.
+For example, cartoonist, Rube Goldberg, finds the most indirect way to solve the most mundane of challenges.

 > ![Professor Butts and the Self-Operating Napkin (1931)](/uploads/rube_goldberg-s__self-operating_napkin__-cropped.gif)
 >